koto-lang/koto/docs/reference/core_lib/map.md

 x = {foo: 42, bar: {baz: 99}}
 y = x.deep_copy()
 y.bar.baz = 123
-x.bar.baz # a deep copy has been made, so x is unaffected by the change to y
+print! x.bar.baz # a deep copy has been made, so x is unaffected by the change to y check!
+99
-# 99
 ```

 ### See also